yeicor-docker/colmap-openmvs/README.md

 2. **(Optional) Add a custom config**

-You can create a `config.sh` file in your data directory to override environment variables and fine-tune the pipeline.
+You can create a `config.sh` file in the `/your/data/path/` directory to override environment variables and fine-tune the pipeline.

 To see all available options and configuration variables:
 ```sh